eEqualsMxC/eEqualsMxC/README.md

 - 📫 How to reach me: justinmustaine@gmail.com.

-- 🪂 Interesting fact: I know how to static line parachute.
+- 🪂 Interesting fact about me: I know how to static line parachute.

 <br>
 <br>